pip-webui/pip-webui-errors/README.md

     <img src="doc/images/img-no_connection.png"/>
 </a>

+### 'No connection' panel

+In some situations connection can be lost inside forms while user is trying to save his work or perform operaton that calls the server.
+Switching to **No connection** page in that case may cause distruptions and lost work.
+Instead, it is recommended to show 'No connection' panel directly on the form and allow user to retry his attempt when connection comes back.

+Todo: Add screenshot with no connection panel

 ### 'Server maintenance' page

 **Server maintenance** error page is presented when REST API received 503 (Not available) status code from the server.